-Decking is a functional landscaping element that adds plenty of usable space to the area surrounding your pool, creating a frame around it and a safe path around the circumference as well as assisting with drainage.
+Decking is a functional landscaping element that adds plenty of usable space to the area surrounding your pool.
+It creates a frame around the pool and a safe path around the circumference as well as assisting with drainage.
 But it also lets you create zoned areas for relaxing and entertaining around the pool area.
-You can plan your deck to accommodate furniture for relaxing and dining, adding overhead structures for shelter like pergolas and cabanas or even just umbrellas.
+You can plan your deck to accommodate furniture for relaxing and dining.
+And add overhead structures for shelter like pergolas and cabanas or even just umbrellas.

 1. Rise up

-One of the best things about pool decks is they can make your less-costly above-ground pool look like an inground one, by ‘sinking’ the pool into a level platform extending from the house.
+One of the best things about pool decks is they can make your less-costly above-ground pool look like an inground one.
+This is achieved by ‘sinking’ the pool into a level platform extending from the house.
 With the right choice of fencing, your pool area can become a much-loved, private outdoor relaxing space.
 Give it spa vibes with all the creature comforts you could need, and you’ll never know you once hated above-ground pools.

 2. Driftwood dreams

-To get the perfect sun-bleached, weathered timber look–like the pool decking at Byron Bay’s The Atlantic guesthouse, below–one trick is to wash down regular Merbau decking with chlorine, which speeds up the fading.
+To get the perfect sun-bleached, weathered timber look, one trick is to wash down regular Merbau decking with chlorine.
+This speeds up the fading.
 (Merbau is a popular, durable brown-toned decking board that’s ideal for outdoor use.)
 Wrap the decking all around the pool and continue up for fencing to create a really seamless look.

 3. Tiny pool

 When you’re working with a tiny space, maximise it with glass fencing.
 The pool area becomes a tranquil space to view from the house when you add leafy plant life, too.
 (For expert help with glass fencing from somewhere near you, search here.)